luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/094_binary_tree_inorder_traversal.md

 - N = Number of elements in tree

 Make sure you understand the recursive solution first before attempting the iterative one.
-The main point is to understand the recursive call and how it backtracks to the previous call when it reaches the base case.
+The main point is to understand is the recursive call and how it backtracks to the previous call when it reaches the base case.

 ```
 class Solution: